-Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than February 17, 2006 (with the exception of the interview) for Fall 2006 admission.
+Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than February 16, 2007 (with the exception of the interview) for Fall 2007 admission.

-- High school or college biology with lab AND chemistry with lab, both with grades of "C" or higher; - 2.
-College preparatory algebra I with a grade of "C" or higher or NHTI's MT 103 and MT 104 both with grades of "C" or higher; - 3.
-High school level physics is recommended; - Clinical observation period in a Radiation Oncology Center; criteria established by and available from program faculty; call 603-271-7159 for information; - Completion of Cardiopulmonary Resuscitation and Air way Obstruction Management for one and two person adult, infant and child before program registration; - 6.
-A personal interview will be arranged with the applicant by the Admissions Office once the admission file is complete.
+- High school or college biology with lab AND chemistry with lab, both with grades of "C" or higher; - College preparatory Algebra I, Algebra II, and Geometry with grades of "C" or higher OR NHTI's MT 108 and MT 109 with grades of "C" or higher; - 3.
+High school level physics is recommended; - Clinical observation period in a Radiation Oncology Center; criteria established by and available from program faculty; call 603-271-7159 for information; - Completion of Cardiopulmonary Resuscitation and Air way Obstruction Management for one and two person adult, infant and child before program registration; - A personal interview will be arranged with the applicant by the Admissions Office once the admission file is complete.